aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.rendering.pdfsecurity/pdfsecurityoptions/extract_content_permission/_index.md

 ## extract_content_permission property

-Permission to copy or extract content.
+Indicates whether to allow to copy or otherwise extract text and graphics from the document by operations other than that controlled by [`PdfSecurityOptions.accessibility_extract_content`](/cells/python-net/aspose.cells.rendering.pdfsecurity/pdfsecurityoptions#accessibility_extract_content).
 ### Definition:
 ```python
 @property